Why many children in the intensive class at their regular school learn too little German

 Enroll your child in our language school in Frankfurt am Main for a children’s German course – 1:1 or 1:2, individual, motivating, and effective.
 Secure your child’s spot in the right course in time.

-Children’s German Course in Frankfurt am Main – 1:1 Lessons with SprachPassion
+German course for children in Frankfurt am Main – one to one lessons with SprachPassion

 Schäfergasse 50 – 60313 Frankfurt am Main